USDFMMC/usdfg-site/PLAYER_CONSENSUS_CONTRACT.md

     }

-    /// Refund in case of dispute (no consensus)
-    /// Both players get their money back, but will be flagged in Firestore pub fn refund_dispute(ctx: Context<RefundDispute>) -> Result<()> {
+    /// Refund in case of dispute (no consensus) pub fn refund_dispute(ctx: Context<RefundDispute>) -> Result<()> {
         let challenge = &mut ctx.accounts.challenge;